 There is a lot to love about the Electro-Voice Evolve 50.
-It has serious power to deliver exceptional volume, clarity, and coverage.
+It’s 12 inch drivers have serious power to deliver exceptional volume, clarity, and coverage.
 Full-range frequency response with excellent depth.
 It offers plenty of advanced features to suit a variety of potential gig scenarios.
 The bass response is satisfying without any boominess.
 Rugged and dependable.

 The Electro-Voice Evolve 50 is one of the best portable PA systems currently available.